aleph2c/miros/doc/patterns.rst

       self.number                  = number
       self.count                   = 0
       self.armed                   = False
+      self.name                    = "piston_"+str(self.number)

-The highlights were made to show that it is easy to inject different types of functions to generate the transducer readings and the piston-ready criterion.
+The highlights were made to show that it is easy to inject different types of functions to generate the :term:`transducer<Transducer>` readings and the piston-ready criterion.

 Now let's write the piston state machine:

 .. code-block:: python
-  :emphasize-lines: 60
+  :emphasize-lines: 19,37,46,60,62

   # This is the piston's HSM, it will be shared by all pistons
   @spy_on